-savebase [-o Path] [-d File] [-v]
+savebase [ -o Path ] [ -d File ] [ -v ]

 The savebase command stores customized information for base devices for use during phase 1 of system boot.
 By default, the savebase command retrieves this information from the /etc/objrepos directory.
 However, you can override this action by using the -o flag to specify an ODM directory.
-By default, the savebase command writes the information it retrieves to the boot disk.
-Alternatively, you can use the -d flag to specify a destination file or a device, such as the /dev/hdisk0 device file.
+The savebase command is typically run without any parameters.
+It uses the /dev/ipl\blv special file link to identify the output destination.